raspberrypilearning/flower-generator/en/step_10.md

 ## What next?

-Have a go at our [Guess the flag](https://projects.raspberrypi.org/en/projects/guess-the-flag) project where you can create a flag quiz to test yourself and your friends.
+Try our [Guess the flag](https://projects.raspberrypi.org/en/projects/guess-the-flag) project, where you can create a flag quiz to test yourself and your friends.